solace-fi/solace-docs/docs/dev-docs/sdk/Fetching Data.md

 ## **Fetcher Methods**

 Note that we use the [BigNumber](https://docs.ethers.io/v5/api/utils/bignumber/) type for mathematical safety.
-Also note that financial amounts are expressed in USD to 18 decimal places.
+Also note that financial amounts are denominated in USD to 18 decimal places (to have 1:1 correlation with DAI).

 ### activeCoverLimit